-Anogenital herpes can be caused by herpes simplex virus 1 (HSV1) or herpes simplex virus 2 (HSV2), which are both part of the larger family of human herpes viruses (HHVs).
-This family also includes varicella zoster virus, Epstein-Barr virus and cytomegalovirus.
+Anogenital herpes can be caused by herpes simplex virus 1 (HSV1) or herpes simplex virus 2 (HSV2), which are both part of the larger family of human herpesviruses (HHVs).
+This family also includes varicella-zoster virus, Epstein-Barr virus and cytomegalovirus.

 Worldwide there are over 23 million cases of HSV infection per year.

 HSV-1 is usually acquired in childhood and often causes oral mucosal lesions.
 It is estimated that up to 67% of patients aged 0-49 years old have serological evidence of prior infection (i.e. developed antibodies).
-Worldwide, the prevalence of HSV-2 infection among patients 15-49 years old is estimated as 11%.
+Worldwide, the prevalence of HSV-2 infection among patients 15-49 years old is estimated at 11%.